stuiterveer/afvaller/src/Providers/README.md

 ### Arguments
 None.
 ### Return value
 The function's return data show be an array of all the years that it can get a calendar for.
-The years should be integers.
+The years should be integers and should never be hardcoded (to prevent the app needing an update at least once a year just for updating the available years).

 ## getCalendar()
 **Only required if the provider has the `calendar` capability.**